-In light of suspending library service due to recommendations by health officials, we at the Portage Public Library recognize more than ever the value of accessible, digital resources.
+In light of recommendations by health officials, we at the Portage Public Library recognize more than ever the value of accessible, digital resources.
 This list may evolve as we move forward; we hope our patrons find the following links and digital resources useful.
 We are committed to keep our staff and community healthy, safe, and informed!

 Free Public Wi-Fi: